RedHat-Healthcare/iDaaS-Connect/iDaaS-Connect-HL7/README.md

 # iDAAS Connect HL7
-Demonstration for iDAAS Connect HL7. iDAAS-Connect-HL7 will support the following HL7 messages (ADT, ORM, ORU, MFN, MDM, PHA, SCH and VXU) from any vendor and any version of HL7 v2.
+iDAAS Connect HL7. iDAAS-Connect-HL7 will support the following HL7 messages (ADT, ORM, ORU, MFN, MDM, PHA, SCH and VXU) from any vendor and any version of HL7 v2.
+Additionally, there is support for CCDA as well.
+Additionally, we have supported automated conversions from HL7 and CCDA to their FHIR equivalent, just by changing a setting.

-## Add-Ons
-This solution contains three supporting directories.
-The intent of these artifacts to enable resources to work locally: <br/>
-+ platform-scripts: support running amq, amq-streams (kafka) and doing very specific things with Kafka such as: creating/listing and deleting topics needed for this solution and also building and packaging the solution as well.
-All the scripts are named to describe their capabilities <br/>
-+ platform-testdata: sample transactions to leverage for using the platform.

 ## Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following: